Mrs Dalloway

-Mrs. Dalloway is a novel by Virginia Woolf published on 14 May 1925.
+Mrs Dalloway is a novel by Virginia Woolf published on 14 May 1925.
 It details a day in the life of Clarissa Dalloway, a fictional upper-class woman in post-First World War England.
-It is one of Woolf's best-known novels.

-The working title of Mrs. Dalloway was The Hours.
-The novel began as two short stories, "Mrs. Dalloway in Bond Street" and the unfinished "The Prime Minister".
-The book describes Clarissa's preparations for a party she will host in the evening, and the ensuing party.
-With an interior perspective, the story travels forwards and backwards in time, to construct an image of Clarissa's life and of the inter-war social structure.
-The novel addresses the nature of time in personal experience through multiple interwoven stories.
+The working title of Mrs Dalloway was The Hours.
+The novel originated from two short stories, "Mrs Dalloway in Bond Street" and the unfinished "The Prime Minister".
+In autumn 1922, Woolf began to think of the "Mrs Dalloway" short story as the first chapter of her new novel, and she completed the manuscript in late autumn 1924.

+The book describes Clarissa's preparations for a party she will host in the evening and the ensuing party.
+With an interior perspective, the story travels forwards and backwards in time to construct an image of Clarissa's life and the inter-war social structure.
+The novel addresses the nature of time in personal experience through multiple interwoven stories, using a stream of consciousness narration style.

-In October 2005, Mrs. Dalloway was included on TIME Magazine's list of the 100 best English-language novels written since its first issue in 1923.
+In October 2005, Mrs Dalloway was included on TIME Magazine's list of the 100 best English-language novels written since its first issue in 1923.

+On January 1, 2021, Mrs Dalloway entered the public domain in the United States.